 The town the hero first appears in is often his hometown.
-There is a very high chance said town will be demolished by evil forces, prompting him to quest, although sometimes the town is inaccessible for other reasons (banishment, for example).
+There is a very high chance said town will be demolished by evil forces, prompting him to go on his quest, although sometimes the town is inaccessible for other reasons (banishment, for example).

-Frequently paired with Refusal of the Call, since The Call Knows Where You Live, and often the reason You Can't Go Home Again after Easing Into the Adventure.
+Frequently paired with Refusal of the Call, since The Call Knows Where You Live, and often the reason You Can't Go Home Again after Easing into the Adventure.
 Often results in the hero watching the town burn, emotionally overcome at having their source of joy destroyed.
 Rarely, the Final Boss may take place in the very same town.

 Note that this trope does not include stories in which survival (within the town) during disaster or war, and its aftermath, are the main focus.
 The key aspect of this trope is not that the town is destroyed, but that the destruction of (or banishment from) the hero's old home becomes an impetus to the later adventures.